-- 1. The cost of acquiring and processing information about a hat.
-This is the "government in the bedroom" or intrusiveness cost. - 2.
-The cost of falsely arresting benign hats. - 3.
-The cost of harm done by terrorists.
+- 1 The cost of acquiring and processing information about a hat.
+This is the "government in the bedroom" or intrusiveness cost. - 2 The cost of falsely arresting benign hats. - 3 The cost of harm done by terrorists.

-The skill of analysts and the value of analysis tools can be measured in terms of these costs, and they are assessed automatically by the Hats Simulator as analysts play the Hats game.
-At the end of a simulation run, a final report is generated that includes the following four categories of scores:
+The skill of analysts and the value of analysis tools can be measured in terms of these costs, and the Hats envi- ronment tracks them automatically as analysts play.
+At the end of a game, a final report is generated that includes the following four categories:

-- 1. Costs: the total amount of "algorithmic dollars" spent on information from the Information Broker. - 2.
-Beacon Attacks: including the total number of terrorist attacks that succeeded and the total number of attacks that were stopped by successful arrests. - 3.
-Arrests: the number of successful arrests and the number of false arrests (false positives). - 4.
-Beacon Alerts: the number of low and high alert hits and false positives.
+- 1 Costs: the total amount of "algorithmic dollars" spent on information. - 2 Beacon Attacks: including the total number of attacks that succeeded and the total number of attacks that were stopped by successful arrests - 3 Arrests: the number of successful arrests and the number of false arrests (false positives) - 4 Beacon Alerts: the number of low and high alert hits and false positives.